The Long Island Seed Project

 BLEND- Orange Carrot Standards

 World's best carrots, orange color, some variety of shapes, variable adaption to soil types and climate fresh eating, summer and fall harvest, some winter storage kinds.
 Many different strains of Danvers, Nantes, Chantenay, Kuroda, Oxheart and more.
 Select your best roots to over-winter and plant out for seed the second year.
-This is the diversity you need to find the best performing type for your soil and growing conditions (400 seeds)
+This is the diversity you need to find the best performing type for your soil and growing conditions.
+I am surprised to see young carrot seedlings as microgreens used to flavor salads.
+(400 seeds)

 MULTILINE CROSS- Long Island Early Color Mix